 Actinium's Technology Platform

-Actinium's Alpha Particle Immunotherapy (APIT) platform is a highly potent and selective form of targeted radiotherapy.
-It is based on attaching the powerful alpha-emitting radioisotope Actinium 225 to monoclonal antibodies (mAbs), which are large molecules capable of binding specifically to cancer cells.
-By virtue of carrying alpha-emitters, mAbs bring them directly to cancer cells where these alpha emitters can selectively kill the targeted cell.
-The figure below presents a schematic of a drug based on the Company's APIT technology.
+Actinium's alpha particle technology platform is a highly potent and selective form of targeted radiotherapy.
+It is based on attaching the powerful alpha emitting radioisotope Actinium 225 to monoclonal antibodies (mAbs), which are large molecules capable of binding specifically to cancer cells.
+By virtue of carrying alpha emitting radioisotopes, mAbs bring them directly to cancer cells where these alpha emitters can selectively kill the targeted cell.
+The figure below presents a schematic of a drug based on the Company's alpha particle technology platform.

 The power of alpha emitters is best understood when compared to beta emitters, an alternative form of radioisotope used in cancer drugs.
 The killing power of a radioactive particle is directly proportional to its energy and inversely proportional to its range.
 Alpha particle carries the most energy but travels the shortest path, while beta particle has less energy but goes farther in the body.

 Comparison between α and β irradiation's effect on cancer cells and healthy tissues